 In England, Wales and Northern Ireland all forms of FGM are illegal under the Female Genital Mutilation Act 2003, and in Scotland it is illegal under the Prohibition of FGM (Scotland) Act 2005.
-(FGM has been a criminal offence in the UK since the Prohibition of Female Circumcision Act 1985 was passed).
+(FGM has been a criminal offence in the UK since the Prohibition of Female Circumcision Act 1985 became law).

 A person is guilty of an offence if s/he excises, infibulates or otherwise mutilates the whole or any part of a girl’s labia majora, labia minora or clitoris except for operations performed on specific physical and mental health grounds by registered medical or nursing practitioners.
 It is also an offence to assist a girl to mutilate her own genitalia (see Types of FGM).
+Section 6(1) of the 2003 Act provides that the term “girl” includes “woman” so the offences in sections 1 to 3 apply to victims of any age.
 The Act also includes anyone who may aid and abet any of the above.
 Professionals need to be aware of this, with the incidences of parents arranging for their children to travel abroad to have FGM done.